microsoft/vscode-iot-workbench/docs/esp32.md

 # ESP32

 [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
-You can develop for it using [Azure IoT Workbench](https://aka.ms/azure-iot-workbench) to take advantage of Microsoft Azure services.
+You can develop for it using [Azure IoT Device Workbench](https://aka.ms/azure-iot-workbench) to take advantage of Microsoft Azure services.

 ## Install development environment

-We recommend [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) extension for Visual Studio Code to develop on the ESP32 devices.
+We recommend [Azure IoT Device Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) extension for Visual Studio Code to develop on the ESP32 devices.

-Azure IoT Workbench provides an integrated experience to develop IoT solutions.
+Azure IoT Device Workbench provides an integrated experience to develop IoT solutions.
 It helps both on device and cloud development using Azure IoT and other services.
 You can watch this [Channel9 video](https://channel9.msdn.com/Shows/Internet-of-Things-Show/IoT-Workbench-extension-for-VS-Code) to have an overview of what it does.

 Follow these steps to prepare the development environment for ESP32 devices: